logdotzipp/S-Curve-Generator/README.md

 # S Curve Generator

-This small python script takes: initial position initial velocity
+This small python script takes initial position, initial velocity, desired move velocity, desired move acceleration, and final position as inputs

-desired move velocity
-desired move acceleration

-final position

 It then generates a smooth position curve to move from the current position to the final position.
 This curve is then plotted for visualization.